waystogetthere/Interpretable-Transformer-Hawkes-Process/README.md

-Interpretable Transformer Hawkes Process: Unveilling
+Interpretable Transformer Hawkes Processes: Unveiling Complex Interactions in Social Networks

-Source code for Transformer Hawkes Process (KDD 2024).
+Source code for Interpretable Transformer Hawkes Processes: Unveiling Complex Interactions in Social Networks (KDD 2024).

-Run the code

-Dependencies
+Dependencies:
 Python 3.6.
 Anaconda contains all the required packages.
 PyTorch version 1.10.0.
-Instructions

 Put the data folder inside the root folder, modify the data entry in run.sh accordingly.
 The datasets are available here.